Burwin/JsonCryption.Newtonsoft/README.md

 ```

 ### Future Plans
-JsonCryption is open to PRs and more regular contributors.
+Newtonsoft.Json.FLE is open to PRs and more regular contributors.
 Feel free to reach out if you're interested in helping.

 Next, I'm hoping to do some benchmarking...